wdev007/ifood-backend-payment-test/README.md

 - The payment configuration depends on the restaurant and the end user
 - Available payment methods can be offline (cash, check, POS machine) or online (credit card or digital wallet)
-- If the user requesting for the payment methods is a fraudster, the service should not return online payment options
+- If the user requesting for the payment methods is a fraudster, the service should return only offline payment options
 - Your data model should be flexible enough to permit cost ($) optimizations (should be easy to update)
 - Gateways often have outages, but processing payments should continue working in these situations